Re-Elect April 1

 • Currently lead sponsor for a Responsible Bidder and Procurement Ordinance.

-• Elected as Vice Chair of the National League of Cities (NLC) Finance, Administration, and Intergovernmental Relations Committee (FAIR) 2024 and 2025.
+• Elected as Vice Chair of the National League of Cities (NLC) Finance, Administration, and Inter-governmental Relations Committee (FAIR) 2024 and 2025.

-Championed Local Businesses And our Downtown
+Championed Local Businesses and Our Downtown

-• Reduced fees for downtown businesses
+• Reduced fees for downtown businesses.

-• Spearheaded Free Holiday Parking policy
+• Spearheaded Free Holiday Parking policy.

 Improved Lakefront Access, Enjoyment and Protection

-• Re-opened and advocated for the Evanston Dog Beach
+• Re-opened and advocated for the Evanston Dog Beach.

-• Launched the Evanston Folk Festival
+• Successfully colaborated to usher in the Evanston Folk Festival.

-• Ushered in free access to all beaches for Evanston residents
+• Ushered in free access to all beaches for Evanston residents.

 Spearheaded Policies and Programs For a Fair and Inclusive Evanston